FLASH SALES: discover new special offers every week!

 A word from our expert

-With its unconventional generous flowering reminiscent of a daisy, Helenium or Helen’s flower is a summer and autumn perennial with large flowers that is essential in all country or slightly wild gardens.
+With its unconventional generous flowering reminiscent of a daisy, Helenium is a summer and autumn perennial with large flowers that is essential in all country or slightly wild gardens.

-Featuring capitula with particularly developed heart and rounded, the copper-red helenium ‘Moerheim Beauty’, ‘Ruby Tuesday’, the pink helenium ‘Tie Dye’, the autumnal yellow canary helenium, helenium puberulum, and helenium bigelovii or “Bigelow’s Helenium”, all warm the garden with their symphony of vibrant hues, sometimes until autumn.
+Featuring capitula with a particularly developed and rounded centre, the copper-red ‘Moerheim Beauty’, ‘Ruby Tuesday’, the pink ‘Tie Dye’, the canary yellow autumnal Helenium, Helenium puberulum, and Helenium bigelovii or “Bigelow’s Helenium”, all warm the garden with their symphony of vibrant hues, sometimes until autumn.
 There is a Helenium for every gardener!

-With its very strong presence, it sets the garden ablaze and creates scenes that are wild and full of colour!
-Its sunny flowers are great classics of mixed borders and sunny beds, to which they bring exuberance and whimsy.
+With its strong presence, it sets the garden ablaze and creates scenes that are wild and full of colour!
+Its sunny flowers are great classics of mixed borders and sunny beds, bringing exuberance and whimsy.

-It is a docile and hardy perennial, easy to grow in all gardens, in the sun, in cool soil that is well-drained.
-Easy to pair, very versatile, it forms in just a few years beautiful clumps of exceptional floribundity in warm shades welcome at the end of summer and the beginning of autumn.
+It is a docile and hardy perennial, easy to grow in all gardens, in the sun, in cool and well-drained soil.
+Easy to combine, very versatile, it forms in just a few years beautiful clumps with exceptional floribundity in warm shades welcome at the end of summer and the beginning of autumn.

-Discover in our Helenium collection, the variety that is missing from your garden and your bouquets!
+Discover in our Helenium collection the variety that your garden and bouquets are missing!

 helenium, close-up flower